GiovanniBordiga/latex-subfigs-combiner/README.md

 combine-subfigs /path/to/my/awesome/paper.tex
 ```

-This will produce all the composite figures in a directory named `composite-figures` at the location you called script from.
+This will produce all the composite figures in a directory named `composite-figures` at the location you called the script from.
 By default, the figures will be named as `fig_1.pdf`, `fig_2.pdf`, etc.

 If you want to change the output directory or the filename prefix `fig_` of the figures, you can use the script parameters `--target_dir` and `--prefix`, respectively.